marmelab/connect-four-reboot/Readme.md

 4. Run the game

-Run the game with this command in a term (please put the correct path for your file):
+Run the game first with this command in a term (please put the correct path for your file):
 `npm run dev ./src/myGameGrid.json`

 ## Make a move

-First run the game, then you will be able to choose a column by entering its number (1-7).
+First run the game, then you will be able to play into a column by entering its number (1-7).
 This will update the game representation accordingly.